birdLark/birdLark.github.io/faq/faq.md

     }
   ```

 - Yarn cluster does not deploy JDK8.
-At this time, when you start birdlarkattached with JDK8.For detailed operations, see the link below:
+At this time, when you start birdLarkattached with JDK8.For detailed operations, see the link below:
   https://www.cnblogs.com/jasondan/p/spark-specific-jdk-version.html

-**FAQ 14.** What should I do if OOM always appears when running birdlarkin Spark local[*] mode?
+**FAQ 14.** What should I do if OOM always appears when running birdLarkin Spark local[*] mode?

 If you run in local mode, you need to modify the start-birdLark.sh startup script after  spark-submit, add a parameter `--driver-memory 4g` .
 Under normal circumstances, the local mode is not used in the production environment.
 Therefore, this parameter generally does not need to be set during On Yarn.
 See: [Application Properties](https://spark.github.io/docs/latest/configuration.html#application-properties) for details .